cjdbarlow/Part-One/definitions.md

 Time taken for drug concentration (typically in plasma) to fall by half.

 * **Heat**
-Kinetic energy content of a body, as measured in joules.
+Describes the transfer of thermal energy from one body to another body; measured in Joules.

 * **Henry's Law**
 Amount of gas dissolved in a substance is directly proportional to the partial pressure of gas at the gas-liquid interface.